 “We talk in terms of twin-state photons because that situation is readily described and subject to experiment.
 In principle, however, any two objects that have ever interacted are forever entangled.
 The behavior of one instantaneously influences the other.
 An entanglement exists even if the interaction is through each of the objects having interacted with a third object.
 In principle, our world has a universal connectedness.“Quantum entanglement for large objects [like chairs or people] is generally too complex to notice.
 But not always.”

 Bruce Rosenblum and Fred Kuttner, QUANTUM ENIGMA: PHYSICS ENCOUNTERS CONSCIOUSNESS (Oxford UP, 2006)

-This wasn’t written by tripped-out tree-hugging Zen Juddhist ecstatic hippies, but by two well-respected tenured physicists at UC (admittedly, it is Santa Cruz, but nonetheless…).
-Their book, published by the well-respected Oxford University Press, chronicles how orthodox physics has suppressed those enigmatic but unavoidable conclusions of quantum mechanics.
-And the most disturbing of these enigmas is the conspiracy between human consciousness and the way it binds our reality to the spookiness of the quantum level.
-Once things including human things, interact with quantum weirdness, it is entangled with it.
+This wasn’t written by tripped-out tree-hugging hippies, but by two well-respected tenured physicists at UC (admittedly, it is Santa Cruz, but nonetheless…).
+They chronicle how orthodox physics has suppressed these enigmatic but unavoidable conclusions of quantum mechanics.
+And the most disturbing of these enigmas is the relationship between human consciousness and the spookiness of the quantum level.
+Once things, including human things, interact with quantum weirdness they are entangled with it.
 And, by the way, everything in the universe interacts.

 Another event that relies on quantum biology, and all the metaphysical implication it brings, is smell.